 5. Feelgrounds Patrol

 Feelgrounds is one of my favorite barefoot shoe brands, all their shoes are vegan and legitimately cool looking.
-This year they launched a vegan barefoot winter boot, but production was delayed so I haven’t been able to test them out in person.
-They have done a thorough job answering people’s questions, so be sure to check out the Feelgrounds Patrol page for all the specs, sizing info, and real life shots.
+Last year they launched a vegan barefoot winter boot that has a slip-resistant outsole and warm fleece lining.
+They’re the real deal!
+They also look pretty darn cool.
+After complaints that their first version was too stiff, they have updated them with a softer upper.
+Be sure to check out my Feelgrounds Patrol review for all the specs, sizing info, and real life shots.

 6. Sole Runner Transition Vario